Elastic Graphs: Weak graphs and minimizing Lipschitz energy

-We do not require that $\wt f$ is an exact lift of~$f$, as those do not always exist; see Figure~\ref{fig:weak-lift}.
+We do not require that $\wt f$ be an exact lift of~$f$, as those do not always exist; see Figure~\ref{fig:weak-lift}.

-When we speak about an \emph{energy} of a weak map $(\wt f, f)$ (with some additional structure on the graphs, as appropriate), we mean the energy of the map~$f$ between collapsed graphs, using the same analytic expression as for maps between ordinary graphs.
-This applies to all of the energies we have introduced so far, including the Dirichlet, Lipschitz, and embedding energies.
-On the other hand, by the \emph{homotopy class} of the weak map we mean the homotopy class $[\wt f]$ of the map between the uncollapsed graphs.
-If the null graphs have non-trivial $\pi_1$, then $[f]$ will have less information than~$[\wt f]$.
+By the \emph{energy} of a weak map $(\wt f, f)$ (with additional weight, elastic, or length structure on the graphs, as appropriate), we mean the energy of the map~$f$ between collapsed graphs, using the same analytic expression as for maps between ordinary graphs.
+This applies to all of the energies in Definition~\ref{def:12inf-graphs}.